A circular IKEA – making the things we love last longer

 We are creating and strengthening a circular movement one market at a time:

-- We are testing buy-back and resale services in numerous markets around the world
+- We are testing buy-back and resell services in numerous markets around the world

 - In the Netherlands, Sweden, and Switzerland we are trialling leasing as a payment option